-OBJECTIVE: To determine the percentage of family caregivers of persons with spinal cord injury (SCI) with probable depression and to test the hypothesis that dysfunctional problem-solving abilities would be significantly predictive of risk status after taking into account important demographic characteristics and caregiver health.
-DESIGN: Correlational and logistic regression analyses of data collected in a cross-sectional design.
-PARTICIPANTS: Eighteen men and 103 women caregivers (mean age of caregivers = 45.66 years, SD = 12.88) of individuals with SCI.
-MAIN OUTCOME MEASURE: The Inventory to Diagnose Depression.
-RESULTS: Nineteen caregivers (15.7%) met criteria on the Inventory to Diagnose Depression for a major depressive disorder.
+Objective: To determine the percentage of family caregivers of persons with spinal cord injury (SCI) with probable depression and to test the hypothesis that dysfunctional problem-solving abilities would be significantly predictive of risk status after taking into account important demographic characteristics and caregiver health.
+Design: Correlational and logistic regression analyses of data collected in a cross-sectional design.
+Participants: Eighteen men and 103 women caregivers (mean age of caregivers = 45.66 years, SD = 12.88) of individuals with SCI.
+Main Outcome Measure: The Inventory to Diagnose Depression.
+Results: Nineteen caregivers (15.7%) met criteria on the Inventory to Diagnose Depression for a major depressive disorder.
 A dysfunctional problem-solving style was significantly predictive of caregiver depression, regardless of the severity of physical impairment of the care recipient or the physical health of the caregiver and caregiver demographic variables.
-CONCLUSIONS: The percentage of caregivers with probable depressive disorder may parallel that observed among persons with SCI, using a more conservative self-report measure designed to assess symptoms associated with a depressive syndrome.
-Family caregivers with a dysfunctional problem-solving style and assisting individuals with more severe injuries may have probable depression.
+Conclusions: The percentage of caregivers with probable depressive disorder may parallel that observed among persons with SCI, using a more conservative self-report measure designed to assess symptoms associated with a depressive syndrome.
+Family caregivers with a dysfunctional problem-solving style and assisting individuals with more severe injuries may have probable depression. © 2007 American Psychological Association.